grouchy/dmRedirectWidgetPlugin/README.md

 Components:

-1. Redirect to internal URL
+1. Redirect to internal URL.
-   Use this component when you want to redirect one page to another internaly.
+   - Use this component when you want to redirect one page to another internally.